Gholamreza (Reza) Haffari

 Office: 131A, Bulding 63

 Fax: +61 3 9905-5159

-My research spans three broad areas: Natural Language Processing, Machine Learning, and Health Data Analytics.
+My research spans two broad areas: Natural Language Processing and Machine Learning.

 Understanding human language by computers has been a central goal of AI.